aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 });
 ```

-### Include a load balancer
+### Include an application/network load balancer

-`Services` are load balancing targets and can be directly attached to load
+`Services` are load balancing targets and can be added to a target group, which will be attached to an application/network load balancers:
-balancers:

 ```ts
 import elbv2 = require('@aws-cdk/aws-elasticloadbalancingv2');